 In 1954, The Fortnightly (“Review,” the most appropriate of the two words in the original title, had been dropped earlier and the article was incorporated on a formal basis) was incorporated into The Contemporary Review.
 The Contemporary Review, established as a rival in 1866, was, until 2011, published by the Contemporary Review Trust and had no association with this website.
-For information on The Contemporary Review, please click here.
+Sadly, The Contemporary Review has now apparently ceased publication.

 This New Series of The Fortnightly Review is edited by Anthony O’Hear and Denis Boyles.
 In 2014, Prof Alan Macfarlane became a co-editor.
 For more information on the current editors and contributors, please click here.

 Research and other notes: The Rossetti Archive has a limited number of entries archived from the Fortnightly Review.
 The Internet Archive has a selection of digitized issues online.
 A nearly complete index of The Fortnightly Review through 1900 may be found in The Wellesley Index to Victorian Periodicals 1824-1900 (Vol 2).
 Trollope’s obituary of Lewes, published in The Fortnightly Review on 1 January 1879 – and republished in an abridged version in The New York Times on 16 February 1879 – is available online at Ellen Moody’s website.
 Lively reading about Trollope and others may be found at the Anthony Trollope website.
 Those interested in digital research relating to the ‘long’ 19th century (1789-1914, according to historian Eric Hobsbawm) will find the contents of Patrick Leary’s Victoria Research Web and the work of NINES useful; those interested in ‘little’ magazines published between 1880-1945 will be grateful for the index at the Modernist Magazines Project (which also includes The Germ from 1850) and the joint project of Brown University and the University of Tulsa at the Modernist Journals Project.
 We encourage students and scholars to join and support the Research Society for Victorian Periodicals.